-The CM-RSP can be used to response CM-REQ message, and can also be actively sent by the network to control the measurement of the STA.
-Parameters carried by CM-RSP can be found in Table 26.
+The CM-RSP can be used to response CM-REQ message, and can also be proactively sent by the CAP to control the measurement of the STA.
+Parameters carried by CM-RSP can be found in Table 32.

-Table 26
+Table 32